akshayjain-1/GarudRecon/README.md

   <summary><b>garudrecon install -h</b></summary>

 ```
 This command sets up GarudRecon by installing the required tools and dependencies for a specified reconnaissance function.
-It supports installation for various predefined scopes such as SMALLSCOPE, MEDIUMSCOPE, LARGESCOPE, and CRONJOBS, or you can install everything at once using ALL.
+It supports installation for various predefined scopes such as SMALLSCOPE, MEDIUMSCOPE, LARGESCOPE, WORKFLOW, and CRONJOBS, or you can install everything at once using ALL.

 You can also provide a custom configuration file and enable verbose output for more detailed installation logs.